caktus/talks/djangocon/2013/scaling/scaling.rst

 Presenter Notes
 ---------------

-- At this point, we evaluated a number of different options, including several NoSQL databases, as well a product called Postgres-XC
+- At this point, we evaluated a number of different options, including a product called Postgres-XC
-- For all the post-survey response processing, the application relies heavily on the Django ORM, so we weren't ready to sacrifice that for a new API
+- For all the processing that comes *after* a survey has been run, the application relies heavily on the Django ORM, so we weren't ready to sacrifice that for a new API
-- Postgres-XC looked promising, but it was not clear if the set up could be sufficiently automated.
-This led us to do further load testing before committing to something like this
-- This brings up the good question of why we load test in the first place
+- For that reason, Postgres-XC looked promising, but it was not clear if the set up could be sufficiently automated.
+This led us to do further load testing before committing to something like this, which brings up the good question of why load test in the first place

 ----